You would think that buying dog food would be easy — after all, they’re happy eating out of the trash, right?

 2. Blue Buffalo Wilderness Rocky Mountain Recipe High Protein Grain-Free Natural Adult Large Breed

-- GRAIN FREE DOG FOOD: BLUE Wilderness large breed dog food is made with the ingredients to help...
+- HEALTHY INGREDIENTS: BLUE Wilderness large breed dog food is made with the ingredients to help...

 Wilderness is Blue Buffalo’s high protein line, but even this food has only about as much protein as you’d find in 4Health’s average foods.
 28% is a pretty good number, but it’s not exceptional by any means.
 It’s basically at the higher end of average.